 Reese’s Peanut Butter Cup Pie has everything you love about the classic candy, in a giant pie size!
-A must-make no-bake dessert for anyone who loves peanut butter and chocolate!
+It’s a must-make no-bake dessert for anyone who loves peanut butter and chocolate.

 Pin this recipe now to save it for laterPin Recipe

-So, full disclaimer here: this is not a Chocolate Peanut Butter Pie or Peanut Butter Fluff Pie or even a Chocolate Cream Pie.
+So, full disclaimer here: this is not a Chocolate Peanut Butter Pie, or Peanut Butter Fluff Pie, or Chocolate Cream Pie, or even a No-Bake Reese’s Peanut Butter Pie.
 This Reese’s Peanut Butter Cup Pie is literally a giant peanut butter cup made in a tart pan.

 No pie crust, no whipping up cream cheese with a mixer, and no fuss!